signaflo/SDS-323-Spring-2020/exercises/exercise2/saratoga-knn.md

 The data set used to answer this question includes the prices of 1,728 houses in Saratoga County, New York in the year 2006.
-In addition to price, the data set includes 15 other attributes for each house — 9 quantitative, including house age, living area, and number of bedrooms, and 6 categorical, including whether the house has central air conditioning, is a new construction, the type of heating system, and the type of fuel used for that heating system.
+In addition to price, the data set includes 15 other attributes for each house — 9 quantitative, e.g., house age, living area, and number of bedrooms, and 6 categorical, e.g., whether the house has central air conditioning, is a new construction, the type of heating system, and the type of fuel used for that heating system.

 ### Methods